silentday/ngconf2019/ng-conf2019.md

 grid is not an html construct
 Firefox has better dev tools for css grid

-Flex is about flexing, Grid is more rigid

-outline is greater than border

-ng-container great for

 minmax(0, 1fr)

 define entire view point,